top of page

 Safeguarding, risk management, and ethical practice remain central to everything I do.
 I bring clarity, compassion, and statutory rigour to complex situations, ensuring that safety and dignity are never compromised.
 At the same time, I champion autonomy, agency, and lived experience — recognising that people thrive when they are seen, heard, and supported without judgement.

-Kind Minds with KM is the space where my professional experience and personal values meet: a place to promote neurodivergent empowerment, challenge stigma, and contribute to a more inclusive and emotionally safe society.
-My goal is simple — to help people understand themselves, access the support they deserve, and move from surviving to thriving.
+Kind Minds with KM is where my professional experience and personal values come together—a space dedicated to empowering neurodivergent individuals, breaking down stigma, and fostering a more inclusive and emotionally safe society.
+My mission is simple: to help people understand themselves, get the support they deserve, and shift from merely surviving to truly thriving—enriching their own lives, the lives of others, local communities, and society as a whole.

 Core professional skills, knowledge and experience

-❑ Preparing for adulthood is crucial for young people with SEND, looked-after children, and young carers.
+• Preparation for adulthood for young people with SEND, and young carers.

 I bring extensive experience in expert‑level clinical and professional mental health social work, with a strong track record of assessing and managing highly complex and high‑risk cases.
 I regularly provide guidance, consultation, and support to colleagues across multidisciplinary teams, partner agencies, and wider services.